<-References Go to ToC Reference Model ->

 Figure 6 – Reference Model of CAV-AMS

-When the AMS Message Interpretation receives the AMS-MAS Message from the AMS, it interprets the Messages, partitions it into commands, and sends them to the Brake, Motor, and Wheel mechanical subsystems.
-CAV-TEC is silent on how the three mechanical subsystems process the commands but specifies the format of the commands issued to and received by AMS Message Interpretation.
+When the AMS Message Interpretation AIM receives an AMS-MAS Message from the AMS, it interprets the Messages, partitions it into commands, and sends commands to the Brake, Motor, and Wheel mechanical subsystems.
+CAV-TEC is silent on how the three mechanical subsystems process the commands but specifies the format of the responses issued to and received by the AMS Message Interpretation AIM.
 The result of the interpretation is sent as an AMS-MAS Message to AMS.

 The above information can be distributed in two modes:

-2. During operation, when an AIW/AIM needs to be informed that the state of an Attribute changes.
+- During operation, when an AIM is to be informed that the state of a Data Attribute changes.

-For instance, if the CAV is traversing an environment with privacy control, the Communication Subsystem alerts the Controller and the Controller Service will distribute the new Privacy state to the appropriate AIWs that will inform the appropriate AIWs.
+For instance, if the CAV is traversing an environment with privacy control, the Communication Subsystem alerts the Controller and the Controller will distribute the new Privacy state to the appropriate AIMs.